Tracking Turtle Doves

 Titan_Jonny Rankin

-Titan back on his breeding grounds in Suffolk, after an incredible 11,200 km migration to Mali in West Africa and back! photo credit: Jonny Rankin
+Titan back on his breeding grounds in Suffolk, after an incredible 11,200 km migration to Mali in West Africa and back!
+Credit: Jonny Rankin.

-Through observations and ringing recoveries, we have long known that turtle doves make an annual migration from their breeding grounds in Europe to their wintering grounds in Africa.
-But important questions remained unanswered:
+Through observations and ringing recoveries, we have long known that Turtle Doves make an annual migration from their breeding grounds in Europe to their wintering grounds in Africa.
+But through tracking work we’ve been able to find out where birds breeding in the UK spend the winter and the routes that they take to get to sub-Saharan Africa and back again.